People may be tired or pale, may be easily susceptible to infection and fever, and may bruise or bleed easily.

 Leukemia cells can invade other organs.
 Leukemia cells in the bone marrow may cause bone and joint pain.
 A sense of fullness in the abdomen and sometimes pain can result when leukemia cells cause enlargement of the liver and spleen.
 Leukemia cells can form small masses throughout the body, including in or just under the skin (called leukemia cutis) or gums, or in the eyes.

-The diagnosis of AML is also similar to that of acute lymphoblastic leukemia.
-A complete blood count is done, including measurement of the numbers of each of the types of white blood cells.
-A bone marrow examination is almost always done to confirm the diagnosis and to distinguish AML from other types of leukemia.
+The diagnosis of AML is also similar to diagnosis of acute lymphoblastic leukemia Diagnosis Acute lymphoblastic leukemia is a life-threatening disease in which the cells that normally develop into lymphocytes (a type of white blood cell) become cancerous and rapidly replace normal... read more .
+A complete blood count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
+Sometimes a blood disorder causes no symptoms but is discovered... read more is done, including measurement of the numbers of each of the types of white blood cells.
+A bone marrow examination Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
+Sometimes a sample of bone marrow must be examined to determine... read more is almost always done to confirm the diagnosis and to distinguish AML from other types of leukemia.
 The immature white blood cells (blasts) are tested for chromosome abnormalities, which helps doctors determine the type of the leukemia and what drugs to use to treat it.

 Imaging tests may also be needed.
 Computed tomography (CT) or magnetic resonance imaging (MRI) is done if the person has symptoms that suggest leukemia cells in the brain.
 CT of the chest may be done to check for leukemia cells in the area around the lungs.
 CT, MRI, or ultrasonography of the abdomen may be done to determine whether internal organs are enlarged.
 An echocardiogram (ultrasound of the heart) may be done before starting chemotherapy because chemotherapy drugs sometimes affect the heart.